Skip to main content

 Live Updates

-Appflow's Live Update feature let you update the UI and business logic of your app remotely, in real-time.
-Push HTML, JS, and CSS updates directly to your users without going through the app store to instantly fix bugs and ship new features.
+Appflow's Live Update feature lets you update the UI and business logic of your app in real-time.
+You can push HTML, CSS, and JS updates directly to your users without performing a new app store deployment, allowing you to instantly fix bugs and ship new features.

 In this step, we'll install the Live Update SDK then build and deploy a web build to a mobile device.